Innenkante/OhBoi/OhBoi.md

 # Features

-The runtime has a bunch of diffrent exported object and functions:
+The runtime has a bunch of diffrent functions...

 ## console:
 * alloc()